Skip to main contentSkip to search

 2. ›Investigations

-Across 74 pages, three school boards, hundreds of student files, and an anonymous survey of every teacher in the sample, Auditor General Shelley Spence concludes that the Ministry of Education does not have the procedures in place to ensure compliance with its own laws and standards for the 334,860 students with Individual Education Plans — 16% of every child in publicly funded Ontario schools.
+Across 74 pages, three school boards, hundreds of student files, and an anonymous survey of every teacher in the sample, Auditor General Shelley Spence concludes that Ontario cannot show its special-education system works for the children inside it.

 Author